dnzc/theorem-guide/README.md

 - Custom tags e.g. `<CopyButton>`
 - Math tags: Defn, Thm, Lemma, Proof, Example, Spoiler
-    - each of these comes with defaults, can specify e.g. "unbolded", "unquoted"
+    - Each of these comes with defaults, can specify e.g. "unbolded", "unquoted"
-    - write text on same line as opening tag to make that sentence inline with the declaration text
+    - Write text on same line as opening tag to make that sentence inline with the declaration text
 - Ease-of-use tags: ProminentLink, DiscreetLink, MailLink, Badge, CopyButton, IncompleteMessage
 - AUTOSVG tag: put instead of img/Image tag to be converted to inline svg with dynamic theme colours using svgr
-    - all fonts in the svg should be Fira Code (automatically converts to match page font) (Fira Code chosen as default since it's the widest)
+    - All fonts in the svg should be Fira Code (automatically converts to match page font) (Fira Code chosen as default since it's the widest)
-    - the following colours are replaced:
+    - The following colours are replaced:
         - black   #000000 -> Svg-text
         - 50%gray #808080 -> Svg-gray
         - blue    #0000ff -> Svg-text-highlight